HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn you say “ a 4 year-installment plan.”
+I am happy to learn it’s better to use the past perfect progressive in the third sentence like “ I had been waiting …”

 ★★★★★